Updating a PostgreSQL Database Using UPSERT

 3. Run the Workspace

-Run the workspace, this will create the CellSignals table in the training database, which will give us a blank slate to demonstrate UPSERTs.
+Run the workspace; it will create the CellSignals table in the training database, giving us a blank slate to demonstrate UPSERTs.

 Disable the CSV reader and the PostgreSQL writer as we no longer need them.
 If you need to reset the table, you can rerun this part of the workspace.
 Before rerunning this section, change the Table Handling to Drop and Create.